-A website helps your business by generating leads with calls to action.
-A call to action is a button or text on your website that prompts someone to provide their contact information for a specific purpose.
+A website helps your business by generating leads with calls-to-action.
+A call-to-action is a button or text on your website that prompts someone to provide their contact information for a specific purpose.
 Examples of calls-to-action include schedule an appointment, get a quote for a service, download a brochure or eBook, or request more information from the business.
-Having call to action buttons on your website that require visitors to fill out a contact form provides you with a list of people to follow up with and potentially convert into clients and customers.
+Having calls-to-action on your website that require visitors to fill out a contact form provides you with a list of people to follow up with and potentially convert into clients and customers.

 A website can save you time and money as a business owner.
 Think of your website as a conversation you’d have with a person interested in your services, whether on the phone or in person.
 Answering questions they have will show that you are knowledgeable in your area of expertise, will increase their trust in you, and may potentially lead to a sale.

 Having a website enables you to provide the same information you would in a conversation, but without you actually having to be there.
 Even better, a website works to allow you to have multiple “conversations” with potential customers at once because, unlike having a one-on-one conversation, more than one person can view your website at a time.
 Time otherwise spent answering these questions and informing customers can now be allocated to other priorities.
 In addition, the thought-out content on your website will, at times, articulate your business and services better than you can on the fly.

 In addition to giving information about your business, a website allows you to showcase your business’s products and services.
 Depending on your business, you can have a photo gallery or portfolio of your work, a blog where you can stand out as an expert in your area and provide useful information, and even a section for customer testimonials.
 This allows customers to see how and why they should use your business, which makes their decision making easier.